atx-osg/atx-buildings/README.md

 All levels of OSM / geo experience are welcome.
 There's plenty of stuff to do and we'll have time to learn whatever we need to along the way, so please join us.

+## Make'ing Data

+There is a Makefile in this repository for downloading the 2013 Austin building footprints and OSM data and doing some transformations.

+### Dependencies

+* Make
+* curl
+* gdal/ogr
+* tippecanoe
+* PostgreSQL with PostGIS extension